New To Salmon?

 What is involved in a day's fishing?

-When you arrive at the beat, the rods meet up, usually at the main hut at around 9am.
-If there is a ghillie he will help you set up your tackle and select a suitable fly.
+When you arrive at the beat, the ghillie will meet you, usually at the main hut at around 9am and help you set up your tackle and select a suitable fly.
 He will then show you where to start fishing and where to go for the rest of the morning.
 You will be expected to stop fishing for an hour at lunchtime, usually about 1pm, so please remember to take your own lunch!.
 He will then organise your afternoon session, often on a different part of the beat.
 At the end of the day, usually about 5pm, you meet again to tell him about any fish you may have caught and to find out how any other rods have got on.

 What happens if the river floods or I have to cancel my fishing?

-If you have to cancel your fishing, you do not get a refund, but FishPal can attempt to relet the fishings for you and, given sufficient time, can often achieve results.
+If you have to cancel your fishing, you do not get a refund, but we can attempt to relet the fishings for you and, given sufficient time, can often achieve results.
 Please note that there is a charge for this.
-Altenatively, you can get a friend to fish for you.
+Alternatively, you can get a friend to fish for you.